sl4ppy/gyruss-tube-shooter/DEPLOYMENT.md

 # 🎮 Game Deployment Guide

-This project uses a dual-branch deployment strategy with GitHub Pages and GitHub Actions.
+This project uses a simplified deployment strategy with GitHub Pages and GitHub Actions.

 ## 🌿 Branch Strategy